 Dr. Damien CHAPON is an engineer-researcher since 2014 at CEA Saclay, France.
-He received a PhD in astronomy and astrophysics in 2011 from the Paris-Diderot University, France.
-His current research activities focus on parallel scientific data analysis and visualisation tool development, adaptive mesh refinement data model, data compression.
+He received a Ph.D. in astronomy and astrophysics in 2011 from the Paris-Diderot University, France.
+His current research activities focus on parallel scientific data analysis and visualization tool development, adaptive mesh refinement data model, and data compression.
 He is also the core developer of the Galactica simulation database for astrophysicists, a major Open Science initiative.

 Eric Gregory, FZJ

 Dr. Eric B. Gregory is on the scientific staff at the Juelich Supercomputer Centre, in Juelich, Germany.
-He received a PhD in theoretical partical physics from Syracuse University, USA.
+He received a Ph.D. in theoretical particle physics from Syracuse University, USA.
 His current research focus involves performing large-scale computer simulations to understand how the interaction of quarks and gluons gives rise to the observed properties of hadrons, such as the proton.

-Dr Olivier Iffrig is a computational scientist at the European Centre for Medium-range Weather Forecasts.
-He received a PhD in computational astrophysics from the Paris-Saclay University in 2016.
-His current activities revolve around the storage and processing of meteorological data, in particular in terms of performance and scalability.
-He is also a core developer of the Data Access and Storage Interface (DASI), a semantic data management engine for IO-SEA.
+Dr. James Hawkes is a computational scientist at the European Centre for Medium-range Weather Forecasts and team leader of the Data Processing Services team.
+He received a Ph.D. in engineering, specialising in massively asynchronous linear solvers, from the University of Southampton in 2017.
+His current activities revolve around the storage and processing of large-scale, time critical, meteorological data, in particular in terms of performance and scalability.
+He leads work package 5 in IOSEA, driving the development of the Data Access and Storage Interface (DASI), a semantic data management engine for IO-SEA.

 Jiri Novacek, CEITEC

-Jiri Novacek is a head of the Cryo-electron microscopy and tomography core facility at CEITEC Masaryk University (Brno, Czech Republic).
-He received PhD in Biomolecular Chemistry in 2013.
-His current activities revolve around automation of the cryo-electron microscopy data acquisition and analysis.
+Jiri Novacek is the head of the Cryo-electron microscopy and tomography core facility at CEITEC Masaryk University (Brno, Czech Republic).
+He received Ph.D. in Biomolecular Chemistry in 2013.
+His current activities revolve around the automation of cryo-electron microscopy data acquisition and analysis.
 He also focuses on the implementation of new workflows which involve cryo-EM.